cmpsci-goldnjub/info/faq.md

 ## Where can I get some advice about app development?

-HfH has enlisted the help of three wonderful experts who can answer your questions about app implementation!
+H4H has enlisted the help of three wonderful experts who can answer your questions about app implementation!
 If you have questions about development, feel free to send them an email.